Looking To Start A Podcast? Here Are Some Podcast Obstacles To Expect

 It would be best if you also looked for energy leaks.
 If you're more upbeat in the morning, that's when you should get your podcasts recorded.

 Podcasters need to find ways to attract new listeners.
 As stated before, publishing on platforms is not enough.
-You’ll need to share your content on social media, learn SEO, try joint partnerships, and even invest in sponsored posts.
+You'll need to share your content on social platforms, learn SEO, try joint partnerships, and even invest in sponsored posts.
 If you can learn the marketing side of things, you can gain traction faster.
 If not, it will be a significant obstacle in terms of podcast growth.
 Neil Patel is an excellent resource for podcast marketing, showing you what you need to know about Podcast SEO and Marketing.
+You can also check out other blogs on my website where I share tons of ways to keep your podcasting growing for years to come!

 Podcasting can be a fulfilling experience.
 It can position your business for success or become a viable income stream.
 And for some, podcasting can catapult the host to celebrity status.

-However, there are many challenges you’ll face starting, maintaining, and sustaining your podcast.
+However, there are many challenges you'll face starting, maintaining, and sustaining your podcast; after all, it's a learning process.

 You'll come to find that many of these obstacles are mindset related.
 If you can work on your attitude and focus on growth, you'll make significant progress.